10/18/2024

 • However, soybeans will readily re-absorb water and expand when exposed to moisture.

-• Frequent rains and persistent wet conditions, such as those experienced in many areas in 2018 can allow water to soak through the pods and cause the seeds to swell inside the pods.
+• Frequent rains and persistent wet conditions can allow water to soak through the pods and cause the seeds to swell inside the pods.

 • Soybeans that experienced drought stress earlier in the season can have an elevated risk due to smaller and weaker pods.